AmyOlex/Chrono/README.md

 automatically generate useful information, such as a patient's medical timeline from doctor's notes.
 The available corpora for Task 6 is the TimeBank/AQUAINT corpus of annotated newswire text, and the THYME colon cancer clinical notes corpus; however, as the THYME corpus is currently unavailable we utilized the TimeBank/AQUAINT corpus for all evaluations.
-To address this challenge we developed T6, a rule-based Python package that normalizes temporal expressions from the the TimeBank/AQUAINT corpus into the Semantically Compositional Annotation Scheme of Bethard and Parker.
+To address this challenge we developed Chrono, a hybrid rule-based and machine learning Python package that normalizes temporal expressions from the
+TimeBank/AQUAINT corpus into the Semantically Compositional Annotation Scheme of Bethard and Parker.

 ### 2. Method